ericmeyer1/python-ds/README.md

 # Web Mining & NLP - Module 2: Learning & Applying Data Structures in Python

 ## Summary
-In this project, we continue to build on our foundation by applying pythons basics and different data structures.
+In this project, we continue to build on our foundation by applying python basics and different data structures.

 ## Skills Used
 - VS Code